 The Lord's Prayer Up Close

 If you believe in Jesus you have said The Lord's Prayer.
 And you'll know that it's found in The Sermon on the Mount (Matthew 5,6,7).
-But even outside of that you are likely to have said it as part of a public occasion as well.
+But beside that you are likely to have said it as part of a public occasion or religious event.
 Sometimes it's referred to as "the prayer that Jesus taught us" or "the model prayer" or "the Our Father".
-Usually it's this traditional version that is said:
+And usually it's this traditional version that is said:

 “Our Father which art in heaven, Hallowed be thy name.